 McNeese State University strictly prohibits the unauthorized distribution or downloading of copyrighted material, including unauthorized peer-to-peer file sharing.
 Any individual utilizing McNeese’s computer system or network to participate in this behavior may subject themselves to criminal and civil liabilities.
 Users who engage in illegal activities may be limited, restricted, or denied access to University resources.
 The University reserves the right to institute disciplinary actions, such as reprimand, suspension, and dismissal.

-The Chief Information Officer developed a written plan to combat the unauthorized distribution of copyrighted materials by users of the University’s network.
+The chief information officer developed a written plan to combat the unauthorized distribution of copyrighted materials by users of the University’s network.
 The Office of Information Technology implemented this plan through a multi-layered approach, comprised of the following devices:

 Through the combined technology of these devices, administrators have centralized visibility and control over delivery.
 Bandwidth can be fully managed, shaped, and blocked when necessary.
 All devices are upgraded regularly to ensure effectiveness.